 "On top of spaghetti, all covered with cheese.
 I lost my poor meatball when somebody sneezed."

-Well, we're not talking about a sneeze causing a problem.
+Well, we’re not talking about a sneeze causing a problem.
 In my case, it was the results of food allergy testing.
-When I was handed a list of food sensitivities longer than my arm, lose my poor meatball I did.
+When I was handed a list of food sensitivities longer than my arm, lose the poor meatball I did.

 It turned out that I was sensitive to eggs, dairy, wheat, gluten, peanuts, etc… I didn't think I was ever going to be able to eat a delicious meatball again.